 On the Liberty of the Seas there were at least 5 specialty dining areas that required additional payment.
 We opted to stick to the main dining rooms–one casual and one formal.

 The dinners were amazing.
 They had a few meals that were offered every night such as a pasta dish and sliders.
-Each night it was fun to see what we were going to be offered.
-I tried to something new each night and was always pleasantly surprised!
+But the real fun came with checking the menu each night to see what “specials” were being served.
+I tried to get something new each night and was always pleasantly surprised!
 The one dish that stood out the most was salmon with a honey mustard drizzle and potatoes.
 It was my first time having salmon and what a great introduction it was!

 After exploring the port, we found a little bar (I believe it’s called Island Bar???) serving 2 for $10 rum punches.
 We sat down at the bar and ordered and started a friendly conversation with the bartender who told us about the upcoming holiday, Garifuna Settlement Day.
 The drinks were STRONG, so one for each of us was definitely enough.
 Afterward, we found our way back to the tender and got back on the ship.

-After Senior Frogs we wanted to stay in port before returning to the ship.
+After Senior Frogs, we wanted to stay in port before returning to the ship.
 We found a smaller beach bar with fewer people and decided to check it out.
 The waiters were extremely nice with a much better vacation vibe we were going for.
 I tried a Paloma for the first time–SOLD, it’s amazing!!!
-(Right when we returned, I learned how to make my own at home!)
 And Zack ordered himself beers–are you seeing a trend?
-Hahah.
+Haha.
 We met some other cruisers from the Royal ship docked next to us, I got a balloon hat, and we took in the beautiful views.